Coop

 2. Calling the create() method on a Coop client object and passing it the object

-You can optionally pass a description and/or visibility parameter at the same time: public, private or unlisted (default).
+You can optionally pass a description and a visibility status at the same time: public, private or unlisted (default).
 These can be changed at any time.

 q.push()